Do you have a baby leopard gecko on the way, but you’re worried you won’t take care of it correctly?

-The biggest issue to watch out for is a calcium deficiency.
+The biggest issue to watch out for is calcium deficiency.

 Fortunately, this is easy to avoid with two basic supplement methods.

-Sprinkle supplement – Use a sprinkle supplement such as the Zoo Med Calcium powder to dust the crickets before you feed them.
+Use a sprinkle supplement like this one to dust the crickets before feeding them.

 Since you feed baby geckos every day, this means you’ll need to think ahead.

 The crickets gather the calcium in their digestive systems for when the geckos eat them.